 The farm manager and owners are usually on site should help be needed.

 As the stairs are narrow, the property is not suitable for the disabled.
-The building is part of a working farm with cattle and sheep, and so children under 11 and dogs cannot be accommodated.
+The building is part of a working farm with cattle and sheep, and so children under 11 cannot be accommodated.

 The property is non-smoking, no candles, please!

 The Brecon Beacons National Park provides the opportunity for a vast range of activities including: